 Invalidates current user subscriptions, forcing users to subscribe again.

 - Select the necessary options and click the Update button to publish the API to the API Store.
 Note the API life cycle history visible at the bottom of the page.

 Similarly, you can deprecate, retire and block APIs.

 API publishers can share an API to application developers who are subscribed to multiple tenant-specific WSO2 API Stores, in order .
 This allows them to expose the API APIs to a wider community.

-After publishing an API to external stores, it will be visible to the users of those stores.
-However, to subscribe to the API, the users must visit the original publisher's store.
+After publishing an API to external stores, it will be advertised in those stores so that visible to the users of the external those stores can see it.
+However, to subscribe to the API, the users of the external stores must visit the original publisher's store.

 Follow the steps below to configure:

 <AM_Home>/repository/conf/api-manager.xmlfile of the API Publisher node, and configure an <ExternalAPIStores> element for each external WSO2 API Stores store that you need to publish APIs to.
 For example,